 WAC 365-190-060 Forest resource lands.
-(1) In classifying ((and)), designating and de-designating forest resource lands, counties must ((approach the effort as a county-wide or regional process)) conduct a comprehensive countywide analysis consistent with WAC 365-190-040(10).
+(1) In classifying and designating forest resource lands, counties must approach the effort as a county-wide or regional process.
+Cities are encouraged to coordinate their forest resource lands designations with their county and any adjacent jurisdictions.

 Counties and cities should not review forest resource lands designations solely on a parcel-by-parcel basis.
-Counties and cities must have a program for the transfer or purchase of development rights prior to designating forest resource lands in urban growth areas.
-Cities are encouraged to coordinate their forest resource lands designations with their county and any adjacent jurisdictions. ((Counties and cities should not review forest resource lands designations solely on a parcel-by-parcel basis.))
+Counties should not de-designate forest resource lands without a comprehensive countywide analysis consistent with WAC 365-190-040(10).

-- (2) Lands should be designated as forest resource lands of long-term commercial significance based on three factors: - (a) The land is not already characterized by urban growth.
-To evaluate this factor, counties and cities should use the criteria contained in WAC 365-196-310. - (b) The land is used or capable of being used for forestry production.
+(2) Lands should be designated as forest resource lands of long-term commercial significance based on three factors:

+(a) The land is not already characterized by urban growth.To evaluate this factor, counties and cities should use the criteria contained in WAC 365-196-310.

+(b) The land is used or capable of being used for forestry production.
 To evaluate this factor, counties and cities should determine whether lands are well suited for forestry use based primarily on their physical and geographic characteristics.